High powered vehicle wash wastewater treatment for re-use or discharge

 Swan Transit, Bus Wash, Perth, WA

 Wastewater from this type of application is notorious for detergent and road grime content, making it particularly ‘dirty’ to clean.
 Ultraspin installed a full water reclamation system that included skimmers, a de-sander unit integrated into the electrically operated oily water separator.
-Final aerator polishing was included.
+A VBO Tank was also included for final polishing of the treated water.